-Whether we’re new to critiquing or are already teamed up with an epic partner (who should probably read this article too), we should aim to provide the best feedback possible.
-This can help us grasp facets of the craft that we couldn’t before.
+Whether you’re new to critiquing or are already teamed up with an epic partner (who should probably read this article too), you should aim to provide the best feedback possible.
+This can help you grasp facets of the craft that you couldn’t before.
 Aiding and encouraging others also builds relationships.

 However, being a solid critique partner involves more than flagging spelling errors and noticing that “just” has appeared sixteen times in the last two pages.
-Regardless of how many mistakes we spot, we must consider more than the finer points of critiquing and understand how our own rhythm and mentality affect our work.
+Regardless of how many mistakes you spot, you must consider more than the finer points of critiquing and understand how your own rhythm and mentality can affect your work.